different-ai/file-organizer-2000/README.md

 ### A. Monthly & Lifetime Plan

 1. Go to general settings inside the plugin settings
-2. Enter key generated on File Organizer 2000 Dashboard
+2. Enter the key you generated on [File Organizer 2000 dashboard](https://app.fileorganizer2000.com/)
 3. Click Activate and follow the instructions after the plan selection